+Qatar Navigation (Dubai Branch)

-Name of branchPrincipal activityQatar Navigation (Dubai Branch)Marine, Maritime and Logistics services
+Marine, Maritime and Logistics services

 The results and the assets and liabilities of the above branch have been included in these consolidated financial statements.

 The Group also had equity-accounted investees as at the current and the comparative reporting dates.
 Details of which are given in Notes 11 and 12.